ricnogfer/pypsatopo/README.md

     python pypsatopo.py my_network.nc --load-filter .*agriculture.* --context
     ```

-- Given that it may take some time to process a complex network, PyPSATopo is capable of displaying log messages while processing such network.
+- Given that it may take some time to process a complex network, PyPSATopo is capable of displaying log messages while processing such a network.
 Log messages not only facilitate understanding of the stage at which the tool is in the processing pipeline but also potential issues that the network may have.
-To enable PyPSATopo displaying log messages, set parameter `log = True`.
+To enable PyPSATopo to display log messages, set parameter `log = True`.
 Otherwise, in case the parameter is not set, the tool behaves quietly by default (i.e. no log messages are displayed).
 As an example, the following displays log messages while generating the topographical representation of a network:

     ```python
     pypsatopo.generate(my_network, log = True)